NorthCoastChurch/IT-Policy/Policy-3-Anti-Virus.md

 - Delete spam, chain, or other junk mail without opening or forwarding the item.
 - Never download files from unknown or suspicious sources.
 - Always scan removable media from an unknown or non-North Coast Church source (such as a CD or USB from a vendor) for viruses before using it.
-- Back up critical data on a regular basis and store the data in a safe place.
-Critical North Coast Church data can be saved to network drives and are backed up on a periodic basis.
+- Keep critical business data safe by storing it in IT managed systems and approved locations.
+Critical North Coast Church data can be saved to network/cloud drives and are backed up on a periodic basis.
 Contact the North Coast Church IT Department for details.

 Because new viruses are discovered every day, users should periodically check the Anti-Virus Policy for updates.
 The North Coast Church IT Department should be contacted for updated recommendations.